With busy schedules, a headache can become a normal inconvenience to your day. A number of common causes of a headache include:

 TMJ headaches often mimic tension and sinus headaches as well as migraines.
 Which is problematic because it means a TMJ headache is often misdiagnosed.
 This leads to patients being given regular pain killers.
 And while these do alleviate headache symptoms, they don’t treat the cause.

 Tension to your TMJ joints could bring about a headache

 Tension to your TMJ joint is commonly caused by:

 - Osteoarthritis – A form of arthritis

 - Misaligned bite

-If you suspect your headaches are caused by a TMJ disorder, here are 5 questions you should ask yourself:
+5 questions you should ask yourself if you suspect your headaches are caused by a TMJ disorder

 1. Do you have tight jaw muscles or a ‘locked jaw’?